isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Prerequisites:

 - Follow the [Installation](#installation) and [Site Configuration](#site-configuration) steps successfully

-#### Test Access Rights of Web Part
-Prerequisites:
-- the admin configuration web part must exist in a SharePoint Page
-- you must NOT BE a site owner of the site containing that page.
+- You must NOT BE a site owner of the site containing that page.

+#### Test Restricted Access to Web Part

 Steps:
 1. Attempt to open the admin configuration web part on the protected page.